On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Preliminaries

-To prove Lemma \ref{lemma:n1-solution}, it suffices to show that the inequality in \eqref{equ:cn-bound} is always binding at optimality, implying that the platform should match as much as possible.
-While Lemma \ref{lemma:n1-solution} establishes concavity in the simple case of $N=1$, this result does not directly extend to larger $N$.
-When $N \geq 2$, different agent types interact, and the total cost involves a sum of heterogeneous pairwise terms $(c_{(i,j)})_{i,j\in[N]}$, making the structure of $c(\boldsymbol{\lambda})$ much more complex---and potentially non-smooth.
-This complexity invalidates the straightforward concavity observed for $N=1$.
-For explicit counterexamples of non-concavity, see Example \ref{example:non-concave-diff-theta} (for $N=2$ with $\theta_1\neq\theta_2$) and Example \ref{example:non-concave-same-theta} (for $N>2$ with $\theta_1=\theta_2=\cdots=\theta_N$), both in Appendix \ref{sec:examples}.

-Given these counterexamples for $N \geq 2$, it may be unrealistic to rely solely on the standard definition of concavity.
-Therefore, we also consider the notion of \textit{weak concavity}, a relaxed alternative defined below.
-See also Proposition 4.3 in \cite{vial1983strong} for an equivalent definition.
+Besides the notion of standard concavity, we also consider the notion of \textit{weak concavity} in this paper, a relaxed alternative defined below.
+See also Proposition 4.3 in \citet{vial1983strong} for an equivalent definition.